Sándor Vay

-Sándor Vay (6 December 1859 – 23 May 1918) was a Hungarian poet and journalist.
-As a female, Sarolta Vay was one of the first Hungarian women to complete university studies.
-Vay worked as a male journalist both before and after the sensational trial for his marriage to another woman in 1889.
+Count Sándor Vay de Vaja et Laskod (6 December 1859 – 23 May 1918) was a Hungarian poet and journalist.
+As a female, Countess Sarolta Vay was one of the first Hungarian women to complete university studies.
+Vay worked as a male journalist both before and after the sensational trial for his marriage to a woman in 1889.
 The case drew the attention of noted sexologists of the period, including Havelock Ellis and Richard von Krafft-Ebing, who used it to explore female inversion in the emerging field of sexology.
 During his lifetime, he was well respected as an author of historical articles on notable figures and cultural topics related to Hungary.
 Many of his works have been posthumously republished and are considered an important part of his country's literary heritage.

 Early life

+Sarolta Vay was born on 6 December 1859 in Gyón, in the Pest Central District, Hungary, to Countess Sarolta (Beniczky de Benicze et Micsinye) and Count László Vay de Vaja et Luskod.

+Countess Sarolta Vay's paternal aunt was Countess Eulália Vay (1812 - 1873), who was married to Marquis Roger Pallavicini (1814 - 1874), a large estate owner and the founder of the Marquis Csáky-Pallavicini family.

+Countess Sarolta Vay was baptized on June 1, 1857, in the Calvinist Church at Kálvin Square in Pest.
+Her godparents were Sámuel Tóth, a lawyer from Debrecen; Marquis Roger Pallavicini; Countess Eulália Vay; widow Györgyné Komáromy; and Erzsébet Nemecsek from Bábolna.